gomidee/Hardening/README.md

   sudo ./palmtree.sh
 ```

--> Create a SSH Key Pair on your computer
+# Create a SSH Key Pair on your computer

-#Create ssh directory, you probablly know what to do...
+### Create ssh directory

 ```bash
   mkdir ~/.ssh
   cd ~/.ssh
 ```

-#Create SSH Key Pair
+# Create SSH Key Pair

- #Please change the name of you SSH Key Pair, this makes it easier if you have multiple devices/servers
+ ### Please change the name of you SSH Key Pair, this makes it easier if you have multiple devices/servers

 ```bash
   ssh-keygen -t rsa -C "MYCOOLSSHKEY"